Hackcraft-Labs/ScheduleRunner/README.md

 **Delete a scheduled task called "Cleanup" that used hiding scheduled task technique:**

 `ScheduleRunner.exe /method:delete /taskname:Cleanup /technique:hide`

+**Edit a scheduled task called "test" which has 1 exec action and will be replaced with the program**

+`ScheduleRunner.exe /method:edit /taskname:test /program:calc.exe`

+**Edit a scheduled task called "test" which has 1 exec action and will be replaced with the program and argument**

+`ScheduleRunner.exe /method:edit /taskname:test /program:calc.exe /argument:"-m 1"`

+**Edit a scheduled task called "test" which has multiple exec actions and one of them(oldaction) will be replaced with the program**

+`ScheduleRunner.exe /method:edit /taskname:test /program:calc.exe /oldaction:"C:\Windows\notepad.exe"`

+**Edit a scheduled task called "test" which has multiple exec actions and one of them(oldaction) will be replaced with the program and argument**

+`ScheduleRunner.exe /method:edit /taskname:test /program:calc.exe /argument:"-m 1" /oldaction:"C:\Windows\notepad.exe"`

+**Edit a scheduled task called "test" by adding a new exec action and specifying the order (1-based) in which it will appear in the action list.
+In this example, the new exec action will be added first**

+`ScheduleRunner.exe /method:edit /taskname:test /program:calc.exe /order:1`

+**Edit a scheduled task called "test" by adding a new exec action with argument and specifying the order (1-based) in which it will appear in the action list.
+In this example, the new exec action will be added first**

+`ScheduleRunner.exe /method:edit /taskname:test /program:calc.exe /argument:"-m 1" /order:1`

+**Edit a scheduled task called "test" by adding a new exec action with argument and specifying the order (1-based) in which will appear in the action list and adding a trigger.
+In this example, the new exec action will be added first and the trigger will be onlogon**

+`ScheduleRunner.exe /method:edit /taskname:test /program:calc.exe /argument:"-m 1" /order:1 /trigger:onlogon`

+In the edit functionality the CLI arguments "/folder", "/remoteserver", "/user" and "/technique" are used as expected in the other methods too.

 ## Hiding Scheduled Task Technique
 This technique was used by threat actor - HAFNIUM and discovered by Microsoft recently.
 It aims to make the scheduled task unqueriable by tools and unseeable by Task Scheduler.